shumantt/ClusterClient.Chaos/README.md

 Heavily inspired by [Netflix Chaos Monkey](https://github.com/Netflix/chaosmonkey) and [Simmy](https://github.com/Polly-Contrib/Simmy) projects.

-## Latency injection
+## Latency Injection

-For now this library provide an API to inject the specified additional latency for the http request with specified rate.
+This library provide an API to inject the specified additional latency for the http request with specified rate.
 Using this injection you can observe your system behavior in moments of requests` execution time random increasings.
-The reasons for such extra long requests' latencies could be network problems or target request handling server's problems.
+In real world, the reasons for such extra long requests' latencies can be network problems or server's problems.

 ### Usage